Shivangana Vasudeva, NDTV, Modified: October 09, 2014 11:24 IST

 The civet's droppings which are processed to make coffee beans

 What might fascinate you is also that these civets feed only on the ripest of coffee cherries.
-The natural fermentation of the choicest of beans is what makes them worth their weight in silver. (its peculiarity clearly earns it the title of being pricey!)
+The natural fermentation of the choicest of beans is what makes them worth their weight in silver.

 The excreted droppings with beans are collected, cleaned, dried and given a light roast carefully keeping its complex flavors intact.